Published on 24-Nov-2011

 "What is great about this solution is that it helps us to focus our actions on the most important topics of online discussions and immediately plan the correct and most suitable reaction." - Online Communication Department, BBVA

-Business Analytics, Business Intelligence, Smarter Analytics, Smarter Analytics - Grow & retain customers, Smarter Marketing, Smarter Planet, Social Business for Customer Service, Social Business Framework, Optimizing IT
+BA - Business Analytics, BA - Business Intelligence, BA - Predictive Analytics, Big Data & Analytics, Big Data & Analytics: Customers, Smarter Marketing, Smarter Planet, Social Business for Customer Service, Social Business, Optimizing IT

 BBVA is a global group that offers individual and corporate customers a comprehensive range of financial and non-financial products and services.
 It enjoys a solid leadership position in the Spanish market, where it first began its activities over 150 years ago.
 It also has a leading franchise in South America; it is one of the 15 largest U.S. commercial banks and one of the few large international groups operating in China and Turkey.
 BBVA employs approximately 104,000 people in over 30 countries around the world, and has more than 47 million customers and 900,000 shareholders.